AEW Revolution (2023)

 The 2023 Revolution was the fourth annual Revolution professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It took place on March 5, 2023, at Chase Center in San Francisco, California, marking AEW's first PPV to be held in California.
+It took place on Sunday, March 5, 2023, at Chase Center in San Francisco, California, marking AEW's first PPV to be held in California.

 Nine matches were contested at the event, including one on the Zero Hour pre-show.
 In the main event, MJF defeated Bryan Danielson 4–3 in sudden death overtime of a 60-minute Iron Man match to retain the AEW World Championship.
 In other prominent matches, The House of Black (Malakai Black, Brody King, and Buddy Matthews) defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) to win the AEW World Trios Championship, "Hangman" Adam Page defeated Jon Moxley by submission in a Texas Death match, and in the opening bout, Ricky Starks defeated Chris Jericho.

-The event received critical acclaim with particular praise going towards the Texas Death match and the 60-minute Iron Man match main event.
-Dave Meltzer of the Wrestling Observer Newsletter rated all but one match three stars or above, with the highest rating going to the main event (5.75 stars), and the lowest to the Wardlow vs. Samoa Joe match (2.25 stars).
+The event received critical acclaim, particularly for 60-minute Iron Man match between MJF and Bryan Danielson, as well as the Texas Death Match between "Hangman" Adam Page and Jon Moxley.

 Production

 Background

-Revolution is a pay-per-view (PPV) held annually in late February–early March by All Elite Wrestling (AEW) since 2020.
-It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, All Out, and Full Gear, their four biggest shows produced quarterly.
+Revolution is a professional wrestling pay-per-view (PPV) event held annually by All Elite Wrestling (AEW) since 2020—it was originally held in late February but moved to early March in 2021.
+It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, All Out, and Full Gear, their four biggest domestic shows produced quarterly.
 During Full Gear's post-event media scrum on November 20, 2022, AEW announced that the fourth Revolution event would take place on March 5, 2023, at Chase Center in San Francisco, California, marking AEW's first PPV to be held in California.
 Tickets went on sale on December 9, 2022.
 As part of the week leading up to the event, both Wednesday Night Dynamite and Friday Night Rampage aired live from the nearby Cow Palace on March 1 and 3, respectively.
 In addition to PPV, AEW partnered with Joe Hand Promotions to broadcast Revolution in select theaters, bars, and restaurants across North America.